mgoktas/Resume/README.md

 </div>

 -Create QR codes
--Stick to your key item
+*Stick to your key item
--Find your lost items easily
++Find your lost items easily